EMBRYOPSIDA Pirani & Prado

 2. Vitoideae Eaton

-Lianes (stout trees, herbs; rootstock swollen), climbing by leaf-opposed branch tendrils; raphides smooth; (cuticle waxes as tubular rodlets); (more than one bud/node); leaves opposite, spiral or two-ranked, (simple), lamina teeth with gland broadening distally and with foramen, veins from above and below, (stipules adaxially connate); inflorescences leaf-opposed (terminal); (flowers 4-merous); (K lacking vascular traces), (C connate by papillae and calyptrate); (tapetum amoeboid); (pollen binucleate); nectary gynoecial, lobes alternating with A, also annular (investing G; 0); G , transverse or vertical, (style long); micropyle endo(bi)stomal, outer integument 4-7 cells across, inner integument (1 - Vitis)2-3(-4) cells across, parietal tissue 3-20 cells across, in radial rows, nucellar cap 2-10 cells across; raphides in the seed coat; n = 10-16, 19, 20.
+Lianes (stout trees, herbs; rootstock swollen), climbing by leaf-opposed branch tendrils; raphides smooth; (cuticle waxes as tubular rodlets); (more than one bud/node); leaves opposite, spiral or two-ranked, (simple; unequal pinnate), lamina teeth with gland broadening distally and with foramen, veins from above and below, (stipules adaxially connate); inflorescences leaf-opposed (terminal); (flowers 4-merous); (K lacking vascular traces), (C connate by papillae and calyptrate); (tapetum amoeboid); (pollen binucleate); nectary gynoecial, lobes alternating with A, also annular (investing G; 0); G , collateral or superposed, (placentation parietal), (style long); micropyle endo(bi)stomal, outer integument 4-7 cells across, inner integument (1 - Vitis)2-3(-4) cells across, parietal tissue 3-20 cells across, in radial rows, nucellar cap 2-10 cells across; raphides in the seed coat; n = 10-16, 19, 20.

 14[list]/825: Cissus (350), Cyphostemma (150: ?= Vitis), Ampelocissus (100), Tetrastigma (95), Vitis (65), Cayratia (65).
 Pantropical and (warm) temperate (map: from Wickens 1976; Meusel et al. 1978; Morley & Toelken 1983; Lombardi 2000; Fl.
 China 12.
 2007; Trop.
 Afr.
 Fl.
 Pl.
 Ecol.
 Distr.
 5. 2010; Australia's Virtual Herbarium xii.2012; Fl.
 Pakistan).
 [Photo - Flower]